yw1309/web-journal/README.md

 # Journal WebApp
 ## Overview
-This online Journal lets you keep record of anything you want, whether it's quick little notes, lists of things you have to do, personal secrets/thoughts, or anything else that you find interesting enough to enter in.
+This online Journal lets you keep record of little notes, or long notes, if you prefer.
+You can write about your day, your angst, or anything at all!

 Users can register and login.
-Users can name their Journal and create entries in their journals.
-You can also create pin a location on a map and make an entry based on that.
-Maybe you have a nice lunch somewhere, or found a shiny penny, or saw a cute dog.
-((Thinking about implementing this but not sure yet: You can chose if you'd like your Journal posts to be private or public.
-Private means they'll only be seen by you, and public means anyone on the site will be able to view them.
-If you don't have an account, you'll only be able to view other people's jounral entries.))

-Features will include things like text posts, the ability to create lists, uploading images (?), and more (maybe)!
+Once they have an account, they can create entries in their journals and edit previous posts.
+Users can set their entries to be public, which means they can be seen by anyone looking at the site.
+By defualt, posts are private unless specifically set as public.
+Private means only the user who created the post will be able to see it.
+You can still view public jounral entries even if you aren't logged in or if you don't have an account.

+Users can also edit their profile to include a bio.
+Their profile page will also show some statistics regarding how many words they've typed, etc.

-Tell your Diary all the things you're too embarassed to tell your friends.
+Tell your Journal all the things you're too embarassed to tell your friends.
 ## Data Model
-We'll store users, homepage and posts.
-(Data model subject to change depending on how well this works out.)
-* users will have 1 homepage
-* each homepage will list the user's posts
-  * changes depending on if it's public/private

-May have to add more documents like lists, etc.
+We'll store users and posts as Mongoose schemas.
+* each User has a username, password, bio, and an array of Posts they've written
+* each Post has a title, content, date, private/public, is edited, and author (User)

 First draft schema: